-- (C) actually engaged in the carriage, on scheduled service within the State of Alaska, of mainline nonpriority bypass mail tendered to it under its designator code.1 - (11) the term "mainline carrier" means a carrier operating aircraft under part 121 and certificated within the payload capacity requirements of subsection (g)(1)(A)(iv)(II) on a given city pair route; - (12) the term 'mainline route' means a city pair in which a mainline carrier is tendered nonpriority bypass mail; - (13) the term "new", when referencing a carrier, means a carrier that- - (A) meets the respective requirements of subclause (I) or (II) of subsection (g)(1)(A)(iv), depending on the type of route being served and the size of aircraft being used to provide service; - (B) began providing nonpriority bypass mail service on a city pair route in the State of Alaska after January 1, 2001; and - (C) is not comprised of previously qualified existing mainline carriers as a result of merger or sale: - (14) the term "part 121" means part 121 of title 14, Code of Federal Regulations; - (15) the term "part 135" means part 135 of title 14, Code of Federal Regulations; - (16) the term "scheduled service" means- - (A) flights are operated in common carriage available to the general public under a published schedule; - (B) flight schedules are announced in advance in systems specified by the Postal Service, in addition to the Official Airline Guide or the air cargo equivalent of that Guide: - (C) flights depart whether full or not; and (D) customers contract for carriage separately on a regular basis; - (17) the term "Secretary" means the Secretary of Transportation; - (18) the term "121 bush passenger carrier" means a bush passenger carrier providing passenger service on bush routes under part 121; - (19) the term "121 mainline passenger carrier" means a mainline carrier providing passenger service through scheduled service on routes under part 121; - (20) the term "121 passenger aircraft" means an aircraft flying passengers on a city pair route that is operated under part 121; - (21) the term "121 passenger carrier" means a passenger carrier that provides scheduled service under part 121; - 1 So in original.
-The period probably should be a semicolon.
+- (13) the term "mainline carrier" means a carrier operating aircraft under part 121 and certificated within the payload capacity requirements of subsection (g)(1)(A)(iv)(II) on a given city pair route; - (14) the term "mainline route" means a city pair in which a mainline carrier is tendered nonpriority bypass mail; - (15) the term "new", when referencing a carrier, means a carrier that- - (A) meets the respective requirements of subclause (I) or (II) of subsection (g)(1)(A)(iv), depending on the type of route being served and the size of aircraft being used to provide service; - (B) began providing nonpriority bypass mail service on a city pair route in the State of Alaska after January 1, 2001; and - (C) is not comprised of previously qualified existing mainline carriers as a result of merger or sale; - (16) the term "part 121" means part 121 of title 14, Code of Federal Regulations; - (17) the term "part 135" means part 135 of title 14, Code of Federal Regulations; - (18) the term "scheduled service" means- - (A) flights are operated in common carriage available to the general public under a published schedule; - (B) flight schedules are announced in advance in systems specified by the Postal Service, in addition to the Official Airline Guide or the air cargo equivalent of that Guide: - (C) flights depart whether full or not; and - (D) customers contract for carriage separately on a regular basis; - (19) the term "Secretary" means the Secretary of Transportation; - (20) the term "121 bush passenger carrier" means a bush passenger carrier providing passenger service on bush routes under part 121; - (21) the term "121 mainline passenger carrier" means a mainline carrier providing passenger service through scheduled service on routes under part 121; - (22) the term "121 passenger aircraft" means an aircraft flying passengers on a city pair route that is operated under part 121; - (23) the term "121 passenger carrier" means a passenger carrier that provides scheduled service under part 121; - (24) the term "135 bush passenger carrier" means a bush passenger carrier providing passenger service through scheduled service on bush routes under part 135; and - (25) the term "135 passenger carrier" means a passenger carrier that provides scheduled service under part 135. - (b) International Mail.- - (1) IN GENERAL.- - (A) Except as otherwise provided in this subsection, the Postal Service may contract for the transportation of mail by aircraft between any of the points in foreign air transportation only with certificated air carriers.
+A contract may be awarded to a certificated air carrier to transport mail by air between any of the points in foreign air transportation that the Secretary of Transportation